Syberteck/esp8266-Smart-Plug/README.md

 Voice command from alexa works great.
 On/Off button on S20 Sonoff plug also works great.

 This works on esp8266 type devices.

+Have not tried on NodeMCU boards.
+If someone has this type of board, please let me know if it works.